planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 One may often just assume success if their Pool is higher than the Difficulty.
 On the other hand, you might notice it is impossible to beat a Difficulty three times your pool or higher.
 Try something else!

 {: .highlight }
->1.
-Roll dice equal to the relevant pool.
+>-	Roll a number of dice equal to the Attribute being used.
->2. *Add* 1s, 2s, and 3s for the "Score" to beat Difficulty.
->3. *Count* 4s, 5s, and 6s for the "Edge" to rate Success.
+>-	Add up dice showing 1–3 for the Score.
+>-	Count the number of dice showing 4–6 for the Edge.
+>-	Check succeeds if the Score is at or above Difficulty.
+>-	Edge is the quality of success or potential for a Twist on failure.

 {: .note }
-Some Players like to mark the 1-3 faces of the dice with a highlighter or crayon.
-This can speed up sorting Score & Edge.
+blanking out the 4-6 faces with crayon, tape, marker, paint, etc. can make Checks much easier!

 {: .note }
 The average Score of a single die is 1, making it easy to